INDEX M - P

 Efforts to characterize major unknown organic components were limited to computer

-/MS peaks to the NBS mass spectral library.,a significant portion of the major peaks
+comparisons of GC/MS peaks to the NBS mass spectral library.,a significant portion of the major peaks

 were multi-component peaks whose identities remain completely unknown.